NOW VIRTUAL: Duke Debates Hematologic Malignancies (8.14.20)

-Duke speakers include Ahmed Galal, MD, Lindsay Rein, MD, Jie Wang, MD, Matthew McKinney, MD, Andrea Sitlinger, MD, Christopher Kelsey, MD, John J. Strouse, MD, PhD, Nirmish Shah, MD, and Ronan Swords, MD.
+Duke speakers include Ahmed Galal, MD, Lindsay Rein, MD, Jie Wang, MD, Matthew McKinney, MD, Andrea Sitlinger, MD, Christopher Kelsey, MD, John J. Strouse, MD, PhD, and Nirmish Shah, MD.

-Honored guest faculty speakers include Daniel DeAngelo, MD, PhD (DFCI), Wendy Stock, MD (Chicago), Daniel Weisdorf, MD (UMinn), Josef Prchal, MD (Utah), Jonathon Cohen, MD, MS (Emory), and John Pagel, MD, PhD (SCI).
+Honored guest faculty speakers include Daniel DeAngelo, MD, PhD (DFCI), Ronan Swords, MD (AbbVie), Wendy Stock, MD (Chicago), Anjali Advani, MD (Cleveland Clinic), Josef Prchal, MD (Utah), Jonathon Cohen, MD, MS (Emory), and John Pagel, MD, PhD (SCI).